-The conditional seller or lessor may terminate the title reservation agreement or lease agreement with respect to any aircraft object to which such agreement relates or apply for a court order to authorise or direct such termination.432 However, in the case of a sub-interest, if the sub-lessor has registered its international interest before the head lessor registers its interest and the sub-lessee has not registered a subordination of its interest or otherwise agreed, the sub-lessee will be protected under Article XVI of the Protocol from such termination and repossession.
-If the sub-lessor has not so registered its interest prior to the registration of the interest of the head lessor, unless otherwise agreed, the effect of termination of a title reservation agreement or leasing agreement on the sub-interest will be determined by applicable law and the terms of the head agreement.433
+The conditional seller or lessor may terminate the title reservation agreement or lease agreement with respect to any aircraft object to which such agreement relates or apply for a court order to authorise or direct such termination.
+However, in the case of a sub-interest, if the sub-lessor has registered its international interest before the head lessor registers its interest and the sub-lessee has not registered a subordination of its interest or otherwise agreed, the sub-lessee will be protected under Article XVI of the Protocol from such termination and repossession.
+If the sub-lessor has not so registered its interest prior to the registration of the interest of the head lessor, the